 10. Have Fun

 Yes!
-Get up close and personal with your subject and photograph it with moving that lens all around to see what interests YOU!
+Get up close and personal with your subject and photograph it moving that lens all around to see what interests YOU!
 Make it a fun project…a fun time to create.

 Cheers to finding macro inspiration!
 If you have an idea for us, I’d love it if you shared it in the comment section!